ripped-rooster/Terraform-Associate-Notes/README.md

   - Remote state management and CLI integration.
   - Private Terraform module registry.
   - Features like cost estimation and Sentinel integration.
+  - To use the standard CLI tools to execute runs in Terraform Cloud, use either a user token or a team token for command-line Terraform actions

+  - Organization API tokens are not recommended as an all-purpose interface to Terraform Cloud.
+  - When using the VCS-driven workflow for Terraform Cloud, you DO NOT need to define the cloud block in your configuration.
+  - The `cloud` configuration block is required to enable the CLI-driven workflow in Terraform Cloud

+- Not available in free version of HCP
+  - Versioned policy sets
+  - Roles/Team Management
+  - Drift detection

+## Terraform Enterprise

+- Terraform does not need internet access to download provider plugins.
+- These features are only available with Terraform Enterprise:
+  - Application-level logging
+  - Air gap network deployment
+  - Runtime metrics (Prometheus)

 ## Only available in Enterprise Edition
 - Log forwarding